Back to the Suture

-"Back to the Suture" is the fifth episode of the second season of the American black comedy superhero drama television series Peacemaker.
+"Back to the Suture" is the fifth episode of the second season of the American television series Peacemaker.
 It is the thirteenth overall episode of the series, and was written by series creator James Gunn and directed by Alethea Jones.
 It originally aired on HBO Max on September 18, 2025.

 In the episode, Chris Smith / Peacemaker reaches out to his friend Emilia Harcourt, hoping to affirm her romantic reciprocation, but his subsequent capture by A.R.G.U.S. and a brutal interrogation by director Rick Flag Sr. forces him to make a pivotal decision.
 Meanwhile, bird hunter Red St. Wild attempts to kill Peacemaker's pet Eagly after tracking them to his cabin hideout.

-The episode received generally positive reviews from critics, who praised Cena's performance and emotional tone, although some criticized the episode's pacing.
+The episode received mostly positive reviews from critics, who praised Cena and Grillo’s performances and emotional tone, but criticized the episode's pacing.